FedRAMP/docs/tools/site/content/rev5/playbook/csp/continuous-monitoring/annual-assessment.md

 CSPs must review the SSP and appendices, and update (as necessary) at least annually to incorporate system changes and/or changes in processes and procedures.

+!!! info "Periodic Updates"

-**\*_NOTE to CSP and Assessor:_** _FedRAMP periodically publishes updates to the SAP, SAR (including SRTM and RET) and POA\&M templates, so make sure you are using the most recent template when preparing for the annual assessment._
+    FedRAMP periodically publishes updates to the SAP, SAR (including SRTM and RET) and POA&M templates, so make sure you are using the most recent template when preparing for the annual assessment.

 ### Incident Response and Contingency Testing